CounterpartyXCP/Documentation/Developers/protocol_specification.md

 A *cancel* message contains only the hash of the Bitcoin transaction that contains the order or bet to be cancelled.
 Only the address which made an offer may cancel it.

+###Destroy

+A **destroy** message sends a quantity of any Counterparty asset from the source address to the default burn address.
+If the sender does not hold a sufficient quantity of that asset at the time that the destroy message is parsed (in the sequence of transactions), then the destroy is considered invalid.